ltrujello/Tikz-Python/README.md

 `center` (bool) | True if you would like your tikzpicture to be centered, false otherwise. | `False`|
 `options` (str) | A string containing valid Tikz options. | `""`|

-If `tikz_file` is blank, the directory `tikz/tikz_file.tex` is created automatically.
+If `tikz_file` is not specified, the directory `tikz/tikz_file.tex` is created automatically.
 Thus, it is actually less work for the user to leave this variable unspecified and let the program organize the file for you.

 ### `TikzPicture.write()`
 This method does three things.
 1. Writes the current Tikz code into the .tex file located at `my_tikz_file`.

-2. Links the Tikz code to a TeX file `tex_file.tex`, hidden in a folder `.tex/` (which you can access).
-This folder can be found in the same directory as `my_tikz_file`.
+2. Links the Tikz code to a TeX file `tex_file.tex` placed in a folder `./tex` in the same directory as `my_tikz_file`.
 The TeX file is then compiled.

 3. Moves the compiled PDF into the same directory as `my_tikz_file` for viewing.
-All the silly `.aux` and `.log` files are left behind in the hidden folder.
+All the silly `.aux` and `.log` files are left behind in the `/tex` folder.

 The program uses `latexmk`, which comes on most installations, to compile the TeX document.

-Note: You can continue editing your tikzpicture even after you've executed `.write()`.
+And now the key feature: You can continue editing your tikzpicture even after you've executed `.write()`.
 And you won't add duplicate code (i.e., code you've already written) by executing `.write()` twice.
-For example, if I create a circle
+For example, I can create a circle
 ```python
 >>> tikz = TikzPicture()
 >>> circle = tikz.circle((0,0), 2, options = "Blue") # Draws a blue circle